Caldarie/coding_challenges/README.md

 1. [Two point Solution](problems/problem-01(two-point).swift) - **Needs to be fixed!**
    * Problem 1: hardcoded string value "SFO".
 Avoid this!
-   * Problem 2: Required to handle errors and inconsistencies - use assert
+   * Problem 2: Required to handle errors and inconsistencies (use assert to check for one intial departure city, or if the length of each array doesnt not match)
    * Problem 3: Four levels of nested clauses which make it difficult to follow.
 Try to aim for one.
 2. [Hash Table Solution](problems/problem-01(hash-table).swift)